 You’ll get a clear picture of your financial situation if you can track three months of expenses.
 You’ll also be able to identify subscriptions and other luxuries that may cost more than you can afford without a steady income.

-It’s important that you stay up to date on necessary expenses such as rent, utilities, loans, and car payments.
+You must stay up to date on necessary expenses such as rent, utilities, loans, and car payments.
 Neglecting these can have terrible effects on your credit.

 You may be tempted to use a credit card to cover expenses when you’re unemployed.